rebelsky/csc207c/_labs/array-based-queues.md

 _Driver: **A**_

-Look at `ArrayBasedQueueExpt.java`.
+Look at `ArrayBasedQueueExperiment.java`.
 Take notes as to what the queue should look like at each step of the first series of procedure calls.

 You may also want to revisit the `ReportingLinearStructure` class to recall how it works.

 Run `ArrayBasedQueueExpt` and see if you get the output that you expect.

 ### Exercise 3: Squashing bugs